 • Length: 9.04m

-Swift’s latest offering in this luxury range is designed for fans of motorsports and outdoor events, who need to stay connected off-grid.
+The Kon-Tiki Dynamic 675 makes a great pre-owned choice for fans of motorsports and outdoor events, who need to stay connected off-grid.
 The Dynamic 675 is based on the Iveco Daily, providing a 3.0-litre engine, rear-wheel drive and, in the case of our test model, a 205bhp, eight-speed automatic gearbox.
 A 180bhp six-speed manual version is also available.
 Overall MTPLM is 7200kg, and you can fit a motorbike in the capacious rear garage.

-Read more in our Swift Kon-tiki Dynamic 675 review
+Full review: Swift Kon-tiki Dynamic 675

 If you’ve enjoyed reading this article, why not get the latest news, reviews and features delivered direct to your door or inbox every month.
 Take advantage of our brilliant Practical Motorhome magazine SUBSCRIBERS’ OFFER and SIGN UP TO OUR NEWSLETTER for regular weekly updates on all things motorhome related.